Schedule and Room Assignments

 Day(s): Wed

 Did you know that the ukulele is not just a miniature guitar?
 It is a member of the Portuguese lute family, but its sound was popularized in Hawaiian music.
 Ukulele's fun, compact size also appeals to kids and is a great "first" stringed instrument!
-In this class, kids will learn how to hold and strum the ukulele.
-Students will learn basic chords and chord progressions, musical notation and theory, and notes in the first position.
-Sample songs taught at this level include "Skip to My Lou", "Stand By Me", "Ode to Joy", and "When the Saints Go Marching In."
+In this class, kids will continue to build their skills on ukulele.
+Students will learn expansion of chords, to include minor chords, 7th chords, sharps, and flats.
+They will begin to play individual notes and chords on each piece that they learn and will learn self-accompaniment.
+Sample songs taught at this level include "You Are My Sunshine", "Michael Row the Boat Ashore", "Octopus' Garden", "Rainbow Connection", and "All My Loving".
 Each student should purchase or rent a good quality ukulele for the class.
+Ukulele for Beginner I students will have priority registration to enroll in Beginner 2 level to continue their musical education.
+Other students may enroll in the second semester if they have had prior instruction equal to the first semester, or if they are willing to schedule and pay for individual lessons with this instructor to cover 1st semester skills prior to the start of the class.
 Music Book: The instructor will select a music book for the class and ask parents to purchase the book individually (estimated $10.00 - 15.00)

 12:00 pm-12:55 pm